-The existing community facilities as shown on CNDP Map 6 will be protected and new opportunities for community facilities will be supported.
-Community buildings include, but are not limited to, the Church and Parish Room, Plough PH, the school and its sports facilities, the Village Hall, Youth Club Hut and the recreational ground and its pavilion.
-The policy will support the existing and future prosperity of community life through application of the following criteria:
+The existing community facilities as shown on CNDP Map 5 will be protected and new opportunities for community and recreational facilities will be supported.
+Community buildings are the Church and Parish Room, Plough Inn Public House, Crowhurst C of E Primary School, the Village Hall, Methodist Chapel, Crowhurst Station and the Youth Club Hut and Pavilion on the Recreation Ground.
+Recreational facilities are the Play Area and Tennis Court, also on the Recreation Ground, and the BMX Bowl.
+This policy will apply to any future community facility provided, and supports the existing and future prosperity of community life through application of the following criteria:

 - 1. To support and enhance, where possible, the existing distributed set of community buildings and spaces to continue to facilitate as wide a range of village activities as possible.
-Priorities to include: - a) Facilitating wider use of the Youth Club Hut; - b) Supporting improvements or renewal of the Village Hall and related amenities on its current site if parking issues can be overcome; - c) Keeping under regular review all renewal and/or replacement options for the Village Hall, Youth Club Hut, pavilion and recreation ground storage facilities. - 2.
-Support new development that supports the long term viability of an existing community facility where this does not undermine its principal use.
-Dual use of facilities will also be encouraged where appropriate;
+Priorities to include: - a) Facilitating wider use of the Youth Club Hut; - b) Supporting improvements or renewal of the Village Hall and related amenities on its current site if parking issues can be overcome; - c) Keeping under regular review all renewal and/or replacement options for the Village Hall, Youth Club Hut, Pavilion and recreation ground storage facilities.

-3. Support new community facilities within the village development boundary and exceptionally outside the development boundary where there is an identified need, local support can be demonstrated and landscape and other policy requirements are met;
+- 2. Support new development that supports the long term viability of an existing community facility where this does not undermine its principal use.
+Dual use of facilities will also be encouraged where appropriate; - 3.
+Support new community facilities within the village development boundary and exceptionally outside the development boundary where there is an identified need, local support can be demonstrated and landscape and other policy requirements are met;